Welcome, Regis Class of 2027! Deposit Here.

-Provides support and assistance to students and families regarding the FAFSA, grants, scholarships, loans, and the federal work-study program.
+Provides support and assistance to students and families regarding the Free Application for Federal Student Aid (FAFSA®), grants, scholarships, loans, and the Federal Work-Study (FWS) program.

 Four-year undergraduate merit scholarships are awarded based on academic achievement.
 Students do not need to apply separately for a merit scholarship and are informed of their award at the time of their acceptance.
 Merit scholarships are awarded to entering full-time, first-year, and transfer students only.
 Merit scholarships do not need to be repaid.

-Some students may not qualify for the federal work-study program (FWS).
+Some students may not qualify for the Federal Work-Study (FWS) program.
 FWS is based on financial need calculated by the FAFSA form.

 Your Expected Family Contribution (EFC) is an index number that the financial aid staff use to determine how much financial aid you will receive.
 The information you report on your FAFSA, including specific tax information and family income, is used to calculate your EFC.